numpy/numpy.org/NA-overview.rst

 A more detailed rationale for this recommendation is:

 * A solid preliminary NA-mask implementation is currently in numpy master.
-This went through the pull request and numpy-discussion process which had become the conventional numpy development process when it was merged.
 This implementation has been extensively tested against scipy and other third-party packages, and has been in master in a stable state for a significant amount of time.
 * This implementation integrates deeply with the core, providing an